-You can obtain a copy of the deceased's credit report by mailing a request in writing along with a copy of the death certificate to Experian, P.O.
-Box 4500, Allen, TX 75013.
+You will need to include a copy of the death certificate.
 Unless you are the surviving spouse, you will also need to send proof that you are authorized to act on behalf of the individual, such as a copy of a legal document with a court seal indicating you are the executor of the estate.

 Once we receive notification that an individual is deceased, we will add an indicator to their file that creditors and others requesting the report will see.
 This helps prevent any fraudulent activity using the deceased's identity.

-Accounts with the deceased indicator will be deleted after one year.
-At some point, all of the accounts will be deleted and the credit report will no longer exist.
+Accounts that show deceased remain on the credit report for seven years.
+Eventually, all of the accounts will be deleted and the credit report will no longer exist.